absrdm/Pokeswitch/README.md

 - Hold items are stored per-series.
 When transferred to a series for the first time, a Pokémon's hold item will default to that of the series from which the Pokémon was originally transferred (unless this is not a valid hold item in the destination series.)
 - Moves and relearn moves are stored per-series.
 When transferred to a series for the first time, a Pokémon's moves and relearn moves will default to those of the series from which the Pokémon was originally transferred (unless these e.g. do not exist in the destination series.)
 If none of a Pokémon's moves can be transferred to the destination series, Pokéswitch will attempt to default them to moves in the Pokémon's learnset.
 - Since Sword/Shield do not support some Poké Balls at all, these will be defaulted to normal Poké Balls when transferring Pokémon to the aforementioned.
 Transferring Pokémon from Sword/Shield to the hyperboxes will not result in these Poké Balls being overwritten as long as the Pokémon being transferred are still in normal Poké Balls at the time of transfer.
 - Since Pokémon from Z-A are not officially transferable to other series, some met data is defaulted to compatibility values upon doing so.
+They are also given random weights.

+## Automatic Backups
+Pokéswitch will automatically attempt to create up to one save backup per game/user/day.

 # FAQs